Ybor City Cigar Festival

 As much a celebration of the cigar industry’s 50th birthday, the Golden Jubilee was also a public relations spectacle, the last gasp of a dying era.
 By 1949, cigar factories employed about 7,000 cigar workers, and the number of large factories had shrunk to 18.
 By the 1950s, the industry was almost entirely mechanized, with less than 2,500 workers still making hand-rolled cigars.

-Verbenas continued until about 1940, while other “Latin Fiestas” and events continued through the 1960s.
-Today, events like the Ybor City Cigar Festival in December continue to celebrate cigars and Tampa’s Latin influence.
+in December continue to celebrate cigars and Tampa’s Latin influence.
 The photos shown on the following pages highlight the spirit of the original cigar industry celebration.

 Picture

-From 1996 to 2013, the Ybor City Cigar Festival passed through a few hands.
+From 1996 to 2013, the Cigar Heritage Festival passed through a few hands.
 It became evident that these organizations needed more staff to continue with such a huge event.
 This is where Cigar City Magazine's founder and publisher, Lisa Figueredo, stepped in with her event-making expertise!
 It's no secret the magazine is known for providing some of the best events in Tampa, like the Tampa Mafia Tours, Cigars & Stars, and Bada Bing: A Killer Event, just to name a few.
 So back in 2015, they decided to step in to save this much-wanted cigar festival.
 The event was a success, but they needed to add more things to make it bigger and better.
 In 2016, they did just that!

 In 2016, they knocked it out of the park with nearly 10,000 people in attendance, making it the largest cigar festival in the world!
 With the leading cigar industry families, Arturo Fuente Cigar Company and J.C.
 Newman Cigar Company, as presenting sponsors, helped drive in cigar aficionados, Ybor supporters, local families, history enthusiasts, and out-of-town visitors worldwide!
-The cigar festival carried the "BEST" cigars from around the world, and cigar lovers could find the most famous and the rarest cigars and some "Boutique" cigars they had never experienced!
+The cigar festival carried the "BEST" cigars from around the world, and cigar lovers could find the most famous and the rarest cigars, and some "Boutique" cigars they had never experienced!

 For more information about Cigar City Magazine and its CEO and Founder, Lisa Figueredo.
 Click the link: